endymion/BeachAnalytics/site/_posts/2020-05-23-estimating-the-cost-of-reaching-herd-immunity.md

 months after we reach the herd immunity threshold</mark>, resulting in many more infections and many more deaths.
 This concept is called "overshoot."

 How many more infections?
 We can't know.
-It depends on too many factors, and there are too many unknowns.  <mark>Allowing the virus to spread uncontrolled would make the spread faster</mark> and would result in going <mark>farther over the threshold</mark>.{% cite 538:herd-immunity-shinyapp %}
+It depends on too many factors, and there are too many unknowns.
+But we do know that <mark>allowing the virus to spread uncontrolled would make the spread faster</mark> and would result in going <mark>farther over the threshold</mark>.{% cite 538:herd-immunity-shinyapp %}

 ## How many people would die getting to that point?